kemalyst/kemalyst/README.md

 controllers are also HTTP::Handlers that render the response.
 You can chain handlers in your routes.cr.
 For example, you can chain a WebSocket handler before your Index handler to allow for upgrading the connection for a specific route.
-Another use case is adding a BasicAuth handler per route.

 The model is a simple ORM mapping and supports MySQL, PG and SQLite.

+The views are handled using `ecr` format and several macros to simplify development.

 ## Installation